nuitrcs/SQL_workshops/intermediate_sql.md

 INNER JOIN admissions ON patients.patient_id = admissions.patient_id;
 ```

 Note that both tables have a column called patient\_id.
 We add the table name to the front of the column name when referencing them.
-You can do this anytime, but typically only do it when you're joining and there's ambiguity.
+You can do this anytime, but you typically only do it when you're joining tables and there's ambiguity.

 We can also group by, order by, and use other where clause conditions on the joined tables.